hexagon06/vue3-boilerplate-library/README.md

 This library is setup to be published with Chromatic. replace the token in the 'chromatic' script in `package.json`

+for more info look at the [publish Storybook page](https://storybook.js.org/docs/react/sharing/publish-storybook)

 ## Other opinionated frameworks

 There may be other frameworks to be added later.
 However, when they are very opinionated or add a large dependency (like bootstrap or tailwind), they may live on a separate branch.